GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification

 \section{Conclusion}

-We studied the problem of adversarial example detection under the robust optimization framework and proposed a novel detection method based on input space partitioning.
-Our formulation leads to a new generative modeling technique which we called asymmetrical adversarial training (AAT).
-AAT's capability to learn class conditional distributions further gives rise to generative detection/classification approaches that show competitive performance and improved interpretability.
-In particular, our generative classification method is more resistant to ``rubbish examples'', a major threat to even the most successful defense mechanisms.
-High computational cost (see Appendix~\ref{sec:computation_cost} for more discussion) is a major drawback of our methods, and in the future, we will explore the idea of shared computation between detectors.
+We studied the problem of adversarial example detection under the robust optimization framework and proposed a novel detection method that can withstand adaptive attacks.
+Our formulation leads to a new generative modeling technique which we called generative adversarial training (GAT).
+GAT's capability to learn class conditional distributions further gives rise to generative detection/classification approaches that show competitive performance and improved interpretability.